Jerry Fontaine: Since 1998

 From 1998-2003, Fontaine served as Senior Advisor to the Pine Falls Paper Company.
-During this period he facilitated negotiations between the Pine Falls Paper Company (PFPC) and participating Anishinaabe Nations in the development of a partnership agreement between the PFPC and Anishinaabe Nations.
+During this period, he facilitated negotiations between the Pine Falls Paper Company (PFPC) and participating Anishinaabe Nations in the development of a partnership agreement between the PFPC and the Anishinabe Nations.

-During the period, 2003-2005 Fontaine became active in the development of the Treaty 1 Protection Office that included the following Treaty 1 First Nations (Brokenhead, Long Plain, Peguis, Roseau River, Sagkeeng, Sandy Bay and Swan Lake).
-Treaty 1 was signed August 3, 1871.
+During the period 2003-2005, Fontaine became active in the development of the Treaty 1 Protection Office that included the following Treaty 1 First Nations (Brokenhead, Long Plain, Peguis, Roseau River, Sagkeeng, Sandy Bay and Swan Lake).
+Treaty 1 was signed on August 3, 1871.

-In 2005, Fontaine served as an adviser to AFN leader Phil Fontaine and promoting education within Canada's aboriginal communities.
-He has argued that aboriginal communities should have control over First Nations post-secondary institutions.
+In 2005, Fontaine served as an adviser to AFN leader Phil Fontaine and promoted education within Canada's aboriginal communities.
+He has argued that Aboriginal communities should have control over First Nations post-secondary institutions.

 He was chosen as interim president of the First Peoples National Party of Canada, a federal party similar to the FPP, in 2005.
 He continues to serve as FPNP president as of 2006.
 Fontaine was an administrator at Algoma University, where he worked as Director of Indigenous Initiatives.